godotengine/godot-website/collections/_article/gles2-and-gdnative-progress-report-3.md

 As mentioned previously, all graphics related "resources" are handled in the [`rasterizer_storage_gles2.cpp` file](https://github.com/karroffel/godot/blob/ed544cabaa13d604d4caac21299b32a6b7b5f4af/drivers/gles2/rasterizer_storage_gles2.cpp#L1088), where the `mesh` API has to be implemented in order to get the mesh data in a renderable format.

-Most of the code could be re-used from the GLES3 implementation (except for things like VAOs).
+Most of the code could be reused from the GLES3 implementation (except for things like VAOs).

 Pretty much all that gets displayed in the 3D viewport are meshes - the gizmos, the grid, the camera symbol etc.